 A car accident, even a minor one, can be a scary experience.
 There’s also a lot to take care of afterwards — dealing with any injuries, assessing damages, trying to process what happened.
 You might be tempted to delay filing a claim with your car insurance provider, or you may want to wait to see the full extent of any damage or medical issues.
 But just how long can you actually wait to file?

-Whether you’re filing a claim solely with your own provider or you’re filing what’s called a third-party claim with the at-fault driver’s provider, you should try to file as soon after an accident as is reasonably possible, but you do have some time.
+Whether you’re filing a claim with your own car insurance company or you’re filing what’s called a third-party claim with the at-fault driver’s insurance, you should try to file as soon after an accident as is reasonably possible, but you do have some time.